Road surface: Asphalt

 In the mid-1960s, rubberized asphalt was used for the first time, mixing crumb rubber from used tires with asphalt.
 While a potential use for tires that would otherwise fill landfills and present a fire hazard, rubberized asphalt has shown greater incidence of wear in freeze-thaw cycles in temperate zones because of the non-homogeneous expansion and contraction with non-rubber components.
 The application of rubberized asphalt is more temperature-sensitive and in many locations can only be applied at certain times of the year.
 Study results of the long-term acoustic benefits of rubberized asphalt are inconclusive.
 Initial application of rubberized asphalt may provide a reduction of 3–5 decibels (dB) in tire-pavement-source noise emissions; however, this translates to only 1–3 dB in total traffic-noise reduction when combined with the other components of traffic noise.
 Compared to traditional passive attenuating measures (e.g., noise walls and earth berms), rubberized asphalt provides shorter-lasting and lesser acoustic benefits at typically much greater expense.

+Performance evaluation of road surfaces increasingly relies on full-scale accelerated testing methods, such as heavy vehicle simulators (HVS) and circular road simulators.
+These systems apply repeated traffic loading under controlled conditions, allowing researchers to study pavement response and deterioration over compressed time periods relative to long-term field observations.
+Heavy vehicle simulators are used to reproduce the effects of cumulative traffic loads on full-scale pavement structures, supporting assessment of structural integrity, deformation behaviour, and maintenance strategies for different material compositions.
+Similarly, circular road simulators enable simultaneous testing of multiple pavement materials within a single controlled environment, offering insights into how repeated wheel loading influences wear, rutting, and other surface performance parameters.
+Studies have used both types of simulators to assess the durability and mechanical behaviour of asphalt mixtures produced with industrial by-products, demonstrating their potential for sustainable road construction and material optimization.